First United Methodist Church of Gatlinburg, TN

 Join us for service on Sundays.
 Our 8:30 service typically has a small, intimate crowd, with a larger crowd at the 11:00 service.
 Dress is tourist casual, so we hope to see you here while you visit all the shops and attractions that Gatlinburg has to offer!
 Located right off the main Parkway across from the historic Gatlinburg Inn, we are conveniently located within walking distance to 60% of all Gatlinburg hotels.

 Every person is a child of God and a person of sacred worth.
+All are encouraged to come worship with us!
 We value your participation in our ministries.
-We invite you to join us online at our Facebook page and Youtube channel.
-Thank you for visiting us online!
-God bless you.
+Our policy is "Open Hearts.
+Open Minds.
+Open Doors!"

 Mission Statement